jindal013/jaxformer-website-v2/_pages/base_model.md

 # build cache
 ```

-If the past cache isn't none, we want to append to along the $T$ axis which is the `1` index, otherwise we want to set it to the `kv_latent`.
-Thus a simple implementation allows us to set the `kv_latent` to the concat of the `KV_cache` if it is not none and the current latent since it will be of length 1 (since we are using the past key/value from the cache).
+If the past cache isn't none, we want to append along the $T$ axis which is the `1` index, otherwise we want to set it to the `kv_latent`.
+Thus, a simple implementation allows us to set the `kv_latent` to the concat of the `KV_cache` if it is not none and the current latent as it will be of length 1 (since we are using the past key/value from the cache).
 We can then set the `KV_cache` to this.

 ```python
 x = Dense(features=2 * self.latent_dim, dtype=self.model_dtype)(x)